Analytical Services for Building Investigations

-Field investigations, properly designed and executed, provide a means of assessing potential risks associated with exposures to VOCs and SVOCs within an indoor environment.
-Since 1989, Berkeley Analytical (BkA) has provided industrial hygienists, engineering companies, environmental health and safety departments of schools, hospitals, and other organizations with high quality indoor air quality testing services tailored to the customers’ objectives.
-BkA’s analytical support services for building investigations include:
+Since 1989, Berkeley Analytical (BkA) has provided industrial hygienists, engineering companies, environmental health and safety departments of schools, hospitals, and other organizations with high quality indoor air quality (IAQ) testing services tailored to the customers’ objectives.
+BkA’s support services for IAQ investigations include:

 As a society, we spend on average about 90% of our time in buildings.
-Not surprisingly, complaints about poor indoor air quality (IAQ), such as the presence of annoying odors, are common.
+Not surprisingly, complaints about poor IAQ, such as the presence of annoying odors, are common.
 Besides being unpleasant, such odors can adversely affect worker and student productivity.
-In many cases, odors are due to a VOC source that is discoverable by testing indoor air quality.
+In many cases, building odors are due to a VOC source that is discoverable by air sampling and analysis.